Almshouse services and benefits

 Our scheme manager organises a variety of optional social activities for residents, such as a weekly ‘Knit and Natter’ session, a monthly coffee morning and movie afternoons.

 The almshouse has close links with the community and residents are often invited to attend events, such as music performances or plays put on by local schools or community groups.
 Local schools and groups also visit residents occasionally, for example to come and sing Christmas carols.

 Residents pay a weekly contribution, which is based on the fair rent for the property and a share of the cost of the services provided by the Dulwich Almshouse Charity.
-This contribution qualifies for Housing and Social Security Benefit and is capped at the maximum level of the Benefit to ensure it is affordable for residents.
+This contribution qualifies for Housing Benefit and is capped at the maximum level of the Benefit to ensure it is affordable for residents.